MWandall/readmeGenerator/utils/readme.md

 ## How to Contribute

-feel free to use code.
-If you would like to contribute, please email me
+Feel free to use this code.

 ## Tests

-NA
+In intigrated terminal, run 'npm run test'.
+This utilizes jest to test the different logo options.

 ## Questions